Intel 8008: History

-One of the first teams to build a complete system around the 8008 was Bill Pentz' team at California State University, Sacramento.
-The Sac State 8008 was possibly the first true microcomputer, with a disk operating system built with IBM Basic assembly language in PROM, all driving a color display, hard drive, keyboard, modem, audio/paper tape reader and printer.
-The project started in the spring of 1972, and with key help from Tektronix the system was fully functional a year later.
-Bill assisted Intel with the MCS-8 kit and provided key input to the Intel 8080 instruction set, which helped make it useful for the industry and hobbyists.

 In the UK, a team at S. E. Laboratories Engineering (EMI) led by Tom Spink in 1972 built a microcomputer based on a pre-release sample of the 8008.
 Joe Hardman extended the chip with an external stack.
 This, among other things, gave it power-fail save and recovery.
 Joe also developed a direct screen printer.
 The operating system was written using a meta-assembler developed by L. Crawford and J. Parnell for a Digital Equipment Corporation PDP-11.
 The operating system was burnt into a PROM.
 It was interrupt-driven, queued, and based on a fixed page size for programs and data.
-An operational prototype was prepared for management, who decided not to continue with the project.

 The 8008 was the CPU for the very first commercial non-calculator personal computers (excluding the Datapoint 2200 itself): the US SCELBI kit and the pre-built French Micral N and Canadian MCM/70.
 It was also the controlling microprocessor for the first several models in Hewlett-Packard's 2640 family of computer terminals.

-Intel offered an instruction set simulator for the 8008 named INTERP/8.
-It was written in FORTRAN.
+In 1973, Intel offered an instruction set simulator for the 8008 named INTERP/8.
+It was written in FORTRAN IV by Gary Kildall while he worked as a consultant for Intel.